Tennis Racquet Stiffness & Flex

-For this same reason control racquets, often referred to as players racquets, generally tend to have more flexible frames, resulting in less power potential for the racquet, but greater overall control.
+For this same reason, control racquets, also known as player’s racquets, tend to have more flexible frames, resulting in less power potential for the racquet but greater overall control.

-As you can imagine, this statement is relative and highly dependent on a players overall skill level.
-That is, a beginner will not necessarily find an increase in control and accuracy simply by switching to a more flexible frame.
+As you can imagine, this statement is relative.
+A beginner will not necessarily find an increase in control and accuracy by switching to a more flexible frame.

 Racquet Stiffness and Comfort